 - Welcome clients with their pets to the clinic in a friendly and courteous manner.

 - Prepare patient forms and files ahead of their scheduled appointments for easy access when they arrive.

-- Used Animal Intelligence software to schedule appointments, create and update client accounts during daytime part of shifts.
+- Used Animal Intelligence software to schedule appointments, and create and update client accounts during the daytime part of shifts.

 - During emergency hours of my shifts, keeping upset and sometimes frantic clients calm was my forte.

-- Handled multi-line phones, client/ patient discharges, incoming emergencies, room flow, client communication, amongst other tasks all while remaining friendly, helpful and professional.
+- Handled multi-line phones, client/ patient discharges, incoming emergencies, room flow, and client communication, among other tasks all while remaining friendly, helpful, and professional.

 - Developed exceptional time management and multitasking skills needed to perform tasks to the highest level.

 - Assured quality customer service in the veterinarian’s reception office.

 - Provide professional, efficient, and exceptional service at all times.

 - Assist incoming clients by completing the required documentation, entering all pet information and history in the computer, utilizing proper tags for identification, and ensuring prompt service.

 - Preparation of medical files for every pet treated in the clinic and maintaining and updating these files.

 - Schedule appointments accurately, take messages, and ensure that there is no confusion or overlap of appointments.